All about Microsoft Teams SMS (Short Service Message)

 Well, you're not alone.

-Users have long demanded the ability to text from MS Teams.
+Users have long demanded Microsoft Teams SMS.
 And that's not surprising: SMS is, quite simply, the quickest and most convenient method of B2B and B2C communication.
 It boasts an open rate of over 95%, and 90% of SMS messages are opened within 3 minutes.
-So while your calls may go unanswered or sent to voicemail and your emails remain unread, your SMS messages will enjoy nearly instant open rates and the shortest response times.
+So, while your calls may go unanswered or sent to voicemail and your emails remain unread, your SMS messages will enjoy nearly instant open rates and the shortest response times.

 Well, not exactly.
 You've probably heard text messaging used synonymously with SMS.
 However, text messaging is the umbrella term that refers to all the different types of messaging over which companies and consumers can communicate with each other.
 That includes iMessage, WhatsApp, Messenger, RCS, as well as SMS.